Qalthos/blog/content/FOSS@RIT/deploying-mediagoblin.rst

 Well, this wouldn't have been necessary either, except for some of the repercussions of the other big problem that reared it's head, SELinux.

-But that is another post that will have to wait.
+But that is `another post`_.

 .. _MediaGoblin: http://mediagoblin.org
 .. _here: http://yacht.rit.edu/mediagoblin/
 .. _instructions: https://mediagoblin.readthedocs.org/en/v0.5.0/siteadmin/deploying.html
 .. _emperor: http://uWSGI-docs.readthedocs.org/en/latest/Emperor.html
 .. _celery as a separate process: http://mediagoblin.readthedocs.org/en/v0.5.0/siteadmin/production-deployments.html#separate-celery
+.. _another post: deploying-mediagoblin-2-selinux.html
 .. [#] This statement is not entirely accurate.
 I actually made a new link
        named ``lazyuwsgi.sh`` and added the sections instead of altering the existing ones.
 This format was chosen for clarity.